 The Silta team has built up immense experience in this vertical, across the world over the past 25 years.
 They are subject matter experts in project finance and PPP, having developed projects from end-to-end in Vietnam and across Southeast Asia.
 They aren’t necessarily looking to “move fast and break things”—Silta is not destruction of an existing process, or a revolution—it’s merely augmentation of human experts with new technologies, to help them (read: underwriters, lawyers, auditors) do what they already do, in a more efficient manner.

-Furthermore, the Silta team have an expansive blockchain-agnostic vision that addresses business and enviromental problems first.
-They’re focused on building an interblockchain standard for project finance, using the benefits of the Avalanche blockchain for fast finality and security.
-In addition, it will be building cross-chain to access and interact with decentralized finance protocols on Ethereum such as AAVE and Rari, and will be working with Centrifuge, built on Polkadot, to bridge real world assets financed by the DAO.
+Furthermore, the Silta team has an expansive blockchain-agnostic vision that addresses business and environmental problems first.
+They’re focused on building an inter-blockchain standard for project finance.
+In addition, it will be building cross-chain to access and interact with decentralized finance protocols on Ethereum such as AAVE, and will be working with Centrifuge, built on Polkadot, to bridge real world assets to DeFi.

 This is a truly chain agnostic approach where the focus is first on the users, the use-case, and the business and impact outcomes that the team wants to achieve, supported secondarily by the technologies that will enable them to do so.